wendu77/NewsScrape/README.md

 # NewsScrape
-All the news to scrape
+All the news that's fit to scrape (app that allows viewers to comment on articles)